mai-thao/spring-playground/README.md

 * `spring-playground/` is the root module.
 It contains the root `build.gradle.kts` that defines shared global configurations, plugins, repositories, and versions across all submodules

-* `spring-playground/spring-boot/` is a specific submodule focused on Spring Boot and has its own `build.gradle.kts`.
-It applies the plugins and dependencies needed for the Spring Boot app (and inherits the versions specified from the root `build.gradle.kts` file)
+* `spring-playground/spring-data/` is a specific submodule focused on Spring Data and has its own `build.gradle.kts`.
+It explicitly applies the unique plugins and dependencies it needs (and inherits the rest from the root `build.gradle.kts` file)

 * `settings.gradle.kts` defines all the submodules in the project, letting Gradle know so it can connect and build them together